47degrees/kollect/.github/PULL_REQUEST_TEMPLATE.md

 ### 📱 How to Test

-Here we use to add the steps to manually test the PR.
+Here we use to add the steps to test the implemented changes.
 Here you have some sample checks:

 * Step 1
 * Step 2